bstiel/celery.school-sqs/README.md

-# Celery with SQS as broker
+# Celery with SQS as a Message Broker

 This projects contains the source code examples accompanying my blog post: